DOWingard/Haskell-Language-Agnostic-Unit-Testing-Framework-for-Multi-OS-CI-CD-Pipelines/README.md

 stack install
 ```
 ## Uninstalling
-If you want to remove the executable, Haskell does not have uninstall functionality, but you can locate the location with:
+If you want to remove the executable, Haskell does not have uninstall functionality, but you can locate the destination with:
 ```bash
 stack path --local-bin
 ```